This post may contain affiliate links and/or codes. You won’t pay anything extra, but I might make a commission.

 Tailored to a Teacher

-My friend Jessica of the peek a baby blog had her child decorate mugs for preschool teachers and fill them with herbal teas or coffee, depending on the teacher.
+Another friend had her child decorate mugs for preschool teachers and fill them with herbal teas or coffee, depending on the teacher.
 She said a couple of them were moved to tears by the thoughtfulness!
 You can buy paint markers and porcelain mugs and once the design is dry, the mug can be baked in an oven to make it dishwasher-proof.

 But how do you get to know teachers when you don’t really get a chance to talk to them?
 I know when my kids were little there was just too much happening at drop off and pick up to really chat.
 Well, my genius friend Destiny of Suburban Wife, City Life came up with a free printable that you can give to teachers to get some basic info about them.
 It’s nothing intrusive, and will take them only a minute to fill out.